DavidYQY/Make-trading-great-again-/docs/regression.md

 <img src="pic/regression/residual_lm.png" width="700"/> </p>
 <center>Figure 3: Residuals vs Fitted </center>

+The training set $R^2$ is basically 0, while the test set $R^2$ is negative!
+Very poor model.
+It looks like our feature did not capture most of the variability of the data.
+We can also see this also by looking at the scale of the x and y axes.
+The predicted values range mostly from -5 to 5, while the noise in returns is so big that the residuals range most from -50 to 50!

+Similar results show up in Lasso model - not suprising, since we are certainly not overfit!

 <p align="center">
 <img src="pic/regression/residual_lasso.png" width="700"/> </p>
 <center>Figure 4: Residuals vs Fitted for Lasso </center>

+Maybe it is the structure of our feature set that are not linear?
+Let us try the Random Forest Model.
+We set n_estimators = 100 and use cross validation to tune the hyperparameter max_depth.
+The final model yields the following result.

 <p align="center">
 <img src="pic/regression/residual_rf.png" width="700"/> </p>
 <center>Figure 5: Residuals vs Fitted for Random Forest</center>

+Pretty disappointing - the best model gives us essentially no predictive power in the test set.
+Looks like predicting the actual *return* (as opposed to *direction*) is next-order difficult!
+We will discuss possible  improvements in our final conclusion section.